AxelHenriksson/LVSSim/readme.md

-### CGraphics
+### LVSSim

-A simple OpenGL Graphics engine for hobby purposes.

-Let's see how far we get :)
+An attempt to write a C++ OpenGL simulation program for the Low Voltage System of the CFS23 vehicle